 The cleanroom shall have an alarm function activated when warning levels are exceeded.

-1 Those warning levels are usually defined well below the out of specification limits in order to prevent their exceedence.
+1 Those warning levels are usually defined well below the out of specification limits in order to prevent their exceedance.

 2 Environmental parameters are temperature, relative humidity and differential pressure.